 Growing up, I wasn’t one of those kids who knew what they wanted to do when they got older.
-I had done pretty well in school and figured I’d follow my nose until something turned up.
-It wasn’t until my mid-20s and my first job out of grad school with a publishing company that would later become part of Britain’s Economist Group that I determined I’d be a journalist.
-I’d always enjoyed writing and it felt like a good fit.
+I had done well in school and figured I’d follow my nose until something turned up.
+It wasn’t until my mid-20s and my first job out of grad school with a publishing company called Business International that I determined I’d be a journalist.
+I enjoyed writing and it felt like a good fit.

-That first job ended up working out better than I could possibly have hoped.
-This was the company that first brought me to Central Europe in a professional role, and for five years, in the late '80s and early '90s, I worked out of their Vienna office writing articles about the former Eastern bloc, including then-Czechoslovakia.
+That first job ended up working out better than I could have possibly hoped.
+This was the company that first brought me to Central Europe, and for five years, in the late '80s and early '90s, I worked out of their Vienna office writing articles about the former Eastern bloc.

-The collapse of communism in 1989 had dramatically opened up writing opportunities in Central and Eastern Europe, and I began to think about moving somewhere in the region where I could report on the economic and political transformation first-hand.
+The collapse of communism in 1989 dramatically opened up writing opportunities in Central and Eastern Europe, and I began to think about moving somewhere in the region where I could report first-hand on the political transformation underway.
 In 1991, I resigned my job in Vienna and relocated to Prague.

 Fate was on my side in that move too.
-Shortly after arriving in Prague, I met two Americans, Lisa Frankenberg and Kent Hawryluk, who were setting up “The Prague Post,” an English-language weekly that had great promise in those early days.
-They were looking for a business editor to cover the economic side of the Communist transformation, and based on my prior experience with The Economist, I got the job.
+Shortly after arriving in Prague, I met two Americans, Lisa Frankenberg and Kent Hawryluk, who were setting up “The Prague Post,” an English-language weekly that had great promise.
+They were looking for a business editor to cover the economic side of the post-communist transformation.
+Based on my prior writing experience, I got the job.

 Those first couple of years in Prague turned out to be highly satisfying from a professional standpoint.
 At the Post, we covered all kinds of once-in-a-lifetime stories, from the controversial sell-off of state assets all the way to the break-up of Czechoslovakia in 1993.

-Prague was regularly in the headlines in those early years, but then, sometime in 1994, the transformation story just seemed to run out of juice.
-The fall of Communism wasn’t going to hold the world’s attention forever and the newly minted Czech Republic was now safely on its way toward NATO and EU membership.
-Besides, a nasty war had broken out in the former Yugoslavia and was getting hotter by the day.
-The TV cameras and news crews had decamped to the Balkans in droves.
+Prague was regularly in the international headlines in those early years, but then, sometime in 1994 or so, the post-Communist transformation story ran out of juice.
+The fall of communism wasn’t going to hold the world’s attention forever and the newly minted Czech Republic was now safely on its way toward NATO and EU membership.
+Besides, a nasty war had broken out in the former Yugoslavia and it was grabbing all the headlines.
+The TV cameras and news crews decamped to the Balkans in droves.

-That year I decided to return to the United States.
-I was determined to keep my career moving forward and it had become apparent (to me at least) that if I wanted to progress as a journalist, I’d have to find a bigger pond.
+That year, 1994, I decided to return to the United States.
+I was determined to keep my journalism career moving forward and it had become apparent that if I wanted to grow in the job, I’d have to find a bigger pond.
 I'd have to go home.

-I’ll spare you the details of the relocation; it’s enough to say the transition wasn’t entirely smooth.
-While it felt right to be home again with my family and friends, I also missed my old life back in Prague.
-And I didn’t anticipate how hard it would be to find a job.
-When I first left the U.S., eight years before, no one told me my overseas job experience wouldn't necessarily translate back in the home country, but that was true.
-American news organizations had no point of reference for evaluating my resume.
+I’ll spare the details of the relocation; it’s enough to say the transition wasn’t entirely smooth.
+While it felt right to be home again, I also missed my old life in Prague.
+And I hadn’t anticipated how hard it would be to find a job.
+When I had first left the U.S. to move to Vienna eight years earlier, no one had told me my overseas job experience wouldn't necessarily translate back in my home country -- but it was true.
+American news organizations had no point of reference for evaluating my resume in Europe.

-Finally, after months of searching (and receiving dozens of one-line rejection letters from places like the Akron Beacon-Journal and the Cleveland Plain Dealer), I landed a job as an editor with an emerging juggernaut in financial journalism called Bloomberg Business News.
-I was thrilled with the offer and felt my journalism career was safely back on track.
+Finally, after months of searching (and receiving dozens of one-line rejection letters from places like the Akron Beacon-Journal and the Cleveland Plain Dealer), I landed a job as an editor with an emerging company in financial journalism called Bloomberg Business News.
+I was thrilled with the offer and felt my career was back on track.

-The transition to an American newsroom, especially one as high-stress and humorless as Bloomberg, was something I was completely unprepared for.
-I'd been away from the U.S. for a while and still suffering from reverse culture shock, and Bloomberg had more than its share of quirks on top of that.
+The transition to an American newsroom, though, especially one as high-stress and humorless as Bloomberg, was something I was totally unprepared for.
+I was still suffering from reverse culture shock, and Bloomberg had more than its share of own quirks on top of that.

 My first assignment for Bloomberg was covering U.S. company news from their newsroom in Princeton, New Jersey.
-In addition to having to learn how to digest corporate earnings statements in a few short seconds, I was also expected to master the company’s notoriously opaque Bloomberg terminal, a standalone desktop device used by stock, bond and currency dealers around the world.
-It was anything but intuitive back then.
+In addition to having to learn how to digest corporate earnings statements in just seconds, I was also expected to master the company’s notoriously opaque Bloomberg terminal, a standalone desktop device used by stock, bond and currency dealers around the world.
+It was anything but intuitive.

-I have lots of memories from those early Bloomberg days, but one of the clearest came on my first or second day on the job, when I walked over to the workstation of my supervisor, a tough woman who ran hot and cold depending on the day, to ask where I could get a pencil.
-Instead of “Go to the supply room” or something like that, she gave me a hard stare and told me never to address her in person like that again.
-If I wanted her attention, I should send an electronic message over the Bloomberg terminal.
+I have lots of memories from those early Bloomberg days, but one of the clearest came on my first or second day on the job, when I walked over to my supervisor, a tough woman who ran hot and cold depending on the day, to ask where I could get a pencil.
+Instead of “go to the supply room” or something like that, she gave me a hard stare and told me never to address her in person again.
+If I wanted her attention, I should send her an electronic message over the Bloomberg terminal.

-And that’s mostly how those early days went: a fairly mundane routine of logging in at 8am, staring into the Bloomberg terminal until time to go home (usually not before 6pm), avoiding unnecessary contact with co-workers, and waking up the next day to do it all over again.
-That’s certainly not to say everything was bad -- on the contrary, I met many talented people at Bloomberg and learned a ton about financial journalism (and writing generally) -- it’s just not what I had expected.
+And that’s mostly how those early days went: a mundane routine of logging in at 8am, staring into the Bloomberg terminal until time to go home (never before 6pm), avoiding unnecessary contact with co-workers, and waking up the next day to do it all over again.
+That’s not to say everything was bad -- on the contrary, I met many talented people at Bloomberg and learned a ton about financial journalism (and writing generally) -- it’s just not what I expected.

-And then there was the cult of “Mike,” the aura that surrounded the company’s founder, Michael Bloomberg.
-This was years before he would serve as New York mayor or consider a run for president, but even back then his name was evoked in hushed, reverential tones.
-Right from the start, I learned never to say anything about Mike that might possibly be construed as critical.
-It just wasn't done.
+And then there was the cult of “Mike,” the aura that surrounded the company’s legendary founder, Michael Bloomberg.
+This was years before he would serve as New York mayor or make a run for the presidency, but even then his name was only ever evoked in hushed, reverential tones.
+Right from the start, I learned never to say anything about Mike that might be construed as critical.
+It wasn't done.

-Of course, I had no inkling at the time I’d be sitting across the desk from him one day having a terse conversation about Mexican jumping beans, but that moment was coming.
+Of course, I had no inkling at the time I’d be sitting across the desk from him one day having a tense conversation about a Mexican jumping bean and my future career in journalism, but that moment was coming.

-I don’t want to give the impression I was some kind of malcontent from the start or didn’t give it my very best shot.
-I was determined to make my transition to the U.S. a success, and I took my job at Bloomberg very seriously.
+I don’t want to leave the impression that I was some kind of malcontent or didn’t give it my best shot.
+I was determined to make my transition to the U.S. a success, and I took my job at Bloomberg seriously.

-During my time at Bloomberg, I actually had two face-to-face meetings with Michael Bloomberg.
-The second, and last, was that jumping bean thing I’ve been teasing, but the first was much more pleasant and came shortly after I made the move up to New York.
-The story of that first meeting shows just how much I wanted that Bloomberg job to succeed.
+During my time at Bloomberg, I actually had two sit-down, face-to-face meetings with Mike Bloomberg.
+The second, and last, was that jumping bean thing, but the first was much more pleasant and came shortly after I'd made the move up to New York.
+The story of that first meeting shows just how much I wanted my Bloomberg job to succeed.

-As I said, I was pretty ambitious and determined to make an impression.
-I knew that Bloomberg was looking to expand its aspiring radio and television businesses, which were still fairly rudimentary.
+As I said, I was ambitious and determined to make a good impression.
+I knew that Michael Bloomberg was looking to expand his aspiring radio and television businesses, which were fairly rudimentary at the time.
 This was also during the mid-1990s, when the Republican-led Congress and House Speaker Newt Gingrich were regularly attacking the U.S. Public Broadcasting Corporation and publicly funded National Public Radio (NPR).
-Gingrich regularly called on the government to "get out of the culture business,” and in those words I saw the outlines of a deal.
+Gingrich regularly called on the government to "get out of the culture business,” and in his words I saw the outlines of a deal.

-For a few weeks back then, after work I’d head back to my New York apartment and spend my evenings drawing up the basic terms of a proposal for Bloomberg to offer to buy a stake in National Public Radio (or at least to demonstrate a public interest in the radio's survival).
-I reasoned that NPR’s well-educated and upwardly mobile listeners would suit Bloomberg’s target demographic perfectly.
-Bloomberg had the financial means to secure NPR’s cultural offerings and could use the network’s national platform to introduce its own news and business programming to a wider audience.
-If Gingrich really were serious about selling, Bloomberg could step in as America’s "White Knight."
+For a few weeks back then, after work, I’d head back to my apartment and spend my evenings drawing up the basic terms of a proposal for Bloomberg to buy a stake in National Public Radio (or at least demonstrate a public interest in the radio's survival).
+I reasoned that NPR’s well-educated and upwardly mobile listeners would suit Bloomberg’s target demographic.
+Bloomberg had the financial means to support NPR’s cultural offerings and the company could use the network’s national platform to introduce its own news and business programming to a wider audience.
+If Gingrich really was serious about selling, Bloomberg could step in as America’s white knight.

-Once I felt confident the talking points were ready for prime time, I cued up Mike’s name on the Bloomberg terminal and sent him an electronic message.
+Once I felt confident that my talking points were ready for prime time, I cued up Mike’s name on the Bloomberg messaging terminal and sent him an electronic message.
 The exchange went something like this:

 “Hi Mike, I’m an editor in the newsroom.
 Could I stop by your office at some point?
 I have some ideas for a business proposal that I’d like to share with you.”